ADU: Added Space, Extended Family and Rental Income

 Free Standing ADU

-This type of ADU is essentially a new house.
+This type of ADU construction is essentially a new house.
 It is built similarly to your primary residence, but on a smaller scale and to conform to local ADU requirements.
 These typically incur building costs similar to a primary residence (although finishes may be budget level if used as a rental).

 Similar to a standard home addition, this is a living unit which is attached to the primary residence.
 This can be an upper floor, side addition or rear addition.
 Separate egress is required, and utilities may also be segregated.
 One convenient version is an addition above an attached garage.